Poster artist: Twentieth century

-Around 1900, posters in the art nouveau style started to appear, notably those by Leonetto Cappiello.
+Around 1900, posters in the Art Nouveau style started to appear, notably those by Leonetto Cappiello.
 The first dedicated street furniture for displaying posters appeared: in particular, the advertising column or "Morris column" (colonne Morris), together with large billboards, murals on buildings, and so on.

 Little by little, these new media were considered to be within the realm of the artist and the designer, leading to the notion of the graphic designer as a creator of images and new forms, with a greater understanding of the possibilities of the new graphic forms and the possibilities that the poster gave for expression.
 It was rare at this time for someone to be known as an affichiste or "poster designer" specifically.
-The names are still unknown of some prolific poster designers working in the 1910s in Anglo-Saxon countries.
+The names are still unknown of some prolific poster designers working in the 1910s in Anglophone countries.

 Art Déco and more generally Modern Art, let many poster designers come to greater attention and to express their talents in this medium.

 Charles Gesmar, a protégé of Mistinguett since 1916, raised posters to high art, and his posters became enormously famous afterwards.

 In the 1920s, poster art became a cornerstone of graphic art, with works by artists such as Paul Iribe and Cassandre, who established Raymond Savignac.
 Around this time, photomontage also came to the fore, allowing poster artists to combine photography and typography.

 In the 1950s, techniques of xerography led to a new school of art which came to influence pop art.